 If the type selected is Scale, then choose Scale for Forum Post from the pop-down menu

-Ratings can be restricted the posts within a specific period if required.
+Ratings can be restricted to the posts within a specific period if required.

 Maintain the default settings for Common module, Restrict access, Activity completion, Tags, and Competencies.